MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 I will own up to being a bit of a sad internet geek, who spends more time than he should reading things of interest, while my wife is a bit more of a doer and keeps me on the straight and narrow with a large boot if it is needed.

-Sounds familiar Muttley
+Sounds familiar :mwaha:

 Quote